-Buttery, crisp biscuits top a fresh sweet cherry filling in this easy, classic cherry cobbler!
+Buttery, crisp biscuits top a fresh and sweet cherry filling in this easy, classic Cherry Cobbler!

 Recipe and photos by Katie Olsen of Katiebird Bakes!

 - 2 lbs fresh sweet cherries, pitted

 - 2 Tbsp lemon juice

 - 1 c all-purpose flour